 - You have lived separate and apart for four out of the five previous years.

-- There is no reasonable change of you getting back together.
+- There is no reasonable chance of you getting back together.

 - All the family will be properly provided for.

-- Either spouse is either Irish or ordinarily resident in Ireland for one year before the application for divorce.
+- Either you or your spouse is Irish or ordinarily resident in Ireland for one year before the application for divorce.